The Song of Australia: Performances and public reaction

-One of its first public performances was for a South Australian Institute soirée at White's Rooms, King William Street, on 14 December 1859 by the Adelaide Liedertafel, conducted by Herr Linger.
+One of its first public performances was by the Adelaide Liedertafel, conducted by Herr Linger, for a South Australian Institute soirée at White's Rooms, King William Street, Adelaide, on 14 December 1859.

 The song, played by orchestra and chorus under Professor Joshua Ives, was a feature of the opening ceremony of the Adelaide Jubilee International Exhibition in 1887.

-The song was a particular favourite of the Australian baritone Peter Dawson. who called it "The finest national anthem ever written".
-His performances included notably:
+"Song of Australia" was a particular favourite of the Australian baritone Peter Dawson. who called it "the finest national anthem ever written".
+His notable performances included: